Back to all posts

 Co-founder

 For our first eight months, we required a credit card at signup.
 Standard SaaS practice.
-The reasoning is well-known: a credit card requirement signals intent, filters out tire-kickers, simplifies the upgrade flow.
+The reasoning is well-known: a credit card requirement signals intent, filters out tire-kickers, and simplifies the upgrade flow.
 We believed it.
 We were wrong.

 The argument for credit cards

 The logic is seductive.
-Onboarding is expensive — it consumes infrastructure, support time, setup effort.
+Onboarding is expensive — it consumes infrastructure, support time, and setup effort.
 People who aren't serious enough to enter a credit card aren't worth that cost.
 And once you have a card on file, converting to paid is frictionless: one click, not a procurement cycle.

 This logic is correct in some markets.
 It's wrong in ours.